 In case of fire or other building evacuation alarm being sounded in an Auburn University building, students and instructors are expected to immediately leave the building.
-In the event of a severe weather alert (e.g. tornado), students and instructors are expected to immediately leave the classroom and proceed to the nearest safe destination (to be identified by the instructor during the first week of class) This is to ensure the safety of all class members.
+In the event of a severe weather alert (e.g., tornado), students and the instructor are expected to immediately leave the classroom and proceed to the nearest safe destination.
+This is to ensure the safety of all class members.
 In case an alarm is sounded during the class meeting period, the following locations will be designated meeting areas for members of EDMD 3300.
 Student who may require special assistance in the event of a needed evacuation are asked to speak with the instructor after class.
 Arrangements will be made to ensure the safe evacuation of ALL students in the class.